The $\alpha$--regression for compositional data: a unified framework for standard, temporal and spatial regression models including compositional predictors: The --spatial regression models

-The indirect (spillover) marginal effects measure the impact of a change in the spatially lagged explanatory variable $(\mathbf{W}\mathbf{x})_k$ (i.e., the weighted average of neighboring values) on the local composition component $\mu_i$.
+The indirect (spillover) SMEs measure the impact of a change in the spatially--lagged covariate $(\bm{W}\bm{x})_k$ (i.e., the weighted average of neighboring values) on the local composition component $\mu_i$.
 They have the same functional form as the direct effects, with $\bm{\gamma}$ replacing $\bm{\beta}$.
 This structural symmetry reflects how spatial spillovers operate through the same multiplicative mechanism as direct effects.

-The total marginal effect combines both direct and indirect effects, representing the full impact of a simultaneous change in both local and neighboring explanatory variable values.
+The total SMEs combine both direct and indirect SMEs representing the full impact of a simultaneous infinitesimal change in both local and neighboring covariate values.